loaialsharee/docker-hands-on/README.md

 ### Recommended Commands Sequence

+:information_source: You might need to look into [Windows Configurations](#configurations-for-windows-users) if you are following this guide using Windows OS.

 1. Build your image: `docker build -t <image-name> .`
 2. Run the container: `docker run --name <container-name> -d -p 4000:4000 <image-name>`
 3. Check running containers: `docker ps`